hashintel/hash/packages/README.md

 ## `libs`

-`libs` contains the source code for the software development libraries which HASH has published publicly.
-These are intended for use within other software projects and are unlikely to provide utility outside of this context.
+`libs` contains the source code for the software development libraries which HASH has published for general use in building other projects.
 Write-ups of most can be found on the [HASH website for developers](https://hash.dev/).